 Every 4 July, the anniversary of the United States’ Independence, the American flag on the Marquis de Lafayette tomb is renewed, courtesy of the local chapter of the Daughters of the American Revolution (DAR).
 The American ambassador, representatives of the City of Paris, the Senate, and the local chapter of the Daughters of the American Revolution come to pay tribute to him.

 TIP: Read more about American History in Paris

 Back to the garden, we can see other remains of the French Revolution, such as the stone door of an old chapel that belonged to the convent.
 The gravediggers used this chapel to undress the victims and keep an inventory of their clothes and personal belongings.

 Behind this stone door, we can see the door used by the carts carrying the bodies.
 Finally, between these two doors, four border stones mark the site of a third mass grave that was never used.

 Before leaving the cemetery, we enter the Notre-Dame-de-la-Paix Chapel for a short visit.

 The interior of the Chapel is very sober.
-In the choir, there’s a beautiful carved wooden Christ and on the sides, the names of the 1,306 victims (name, age, and profession) are engraved by order of arrival.
-For the dates, both Gregorian Calendar and Revolutionary Calendar are used.
+There’s a beautiful carved wooden Christ in the choir, and on the sides, the names of the 1,306 victims (name, age, and profession) are engraved by order of arrival.
+For the dates, both the Gregorian Calendar and the Revolutionary Calendar are used.

-On the left side of the Chapel, we can see Notre Dame de la Paix, a 33 cm high dark brown wooden statue, finely carved in Renaissance style.
-Notre Dame de la Paix dates from 1530 and it belonged to the Joyeuse family, established in Languedoc.
-She was one of the most revered Madonnas in Paris until the Revolution and on the wall, you can see many ex-votos from the 19th and 20th centuries.
+On the Chapel’s left side, we can see Notre Dame de la Paix, a 33 cm high dark brown wooden statue finely carved in Renaissance style.
+Notre Dame de la Paix dates from 1530, and it belonged to the Joyeuse family, established in Languedoc.
+She was one of the most revered Madonnas in Paris until the Revolution, and on the wall, you can see many ex-votos from the 19th and 20th centuries.